 If you create a large enough public spectacle, advertisers will line up to put their name (and their money down) on it.
 There's no bigger spectacle in the world than the Super Bowl.
 Advertising time during the Super Bowl is the most expensive in television.
-Companies paid an average of $2.3 million for a 30-second ad in the 2004 Super Bowl; by 2009, broadcaster NBC charged an average of $3 million for 30 seconds.
-Ads in 1967 cost a mere $42,000, according to Advertising Age magazine (just over $121,000 in 2008 dollars) [source: BLS].
+NBC charged an average of $3 million for a 30-second ad in the 2009 Super Bowl; by 2017, Fox was charging $5 million–$5.5 million for Super Bowl ad spots.
+Ads in 1967 cost a mere $42,000, according to Advertising Age magazine [source: BLS].
 Ad prices reached $1 million in 1995 and went over $2 million for the first time in 2000.
 Just nine years later, they hit the $3 million mark.

 With so much interest in the commercials, advertisers have pressure to live up to the hype of years past.
 Here are some of the most famous commercials debuted during Super Bowls: